 Next- Preheat grill to medium heat (300 degrees).
 Scrub, split and seed your sugar pumpkin.
 Put aside your seeds to bake them off in your oven with a little salt and have a delicious snack.
 Cover pre-soaked planks and seeded pumpkin halves with aluminum foil.
 The pumpkin flesh should be face down on the planks- aids in absorbing smoke and maple infused water vapor.
-The stick in on the grill!
+Then stick it on the grill!

 Then- Smoke for 15-25 mins. and carefully remove planks and pumpkin from grill.
 A knife should easily slide though the pumpkin.
 Open the tin foil and let the pumpkin to cool down.
 Scoop out the pumpkin meat being careful not to include the skin.
 I recommend using a food processer to make the pumpkin smooth and creamy.
 You now have pumpkin for a pie filling!

 Next- add all ingredients, excluding the eggs.
 Fold together and taste.
 If the balance of spices is to your liking, add eggs.
 If not, please feel free to add more or less of any of the spices for your family’s taste.